Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-5.md

     - `arguments` - Contains all the parameters that need to be passed to the Activity specified by `activityId`.
 They must match the parameters you specified in Task 3, when you created the Activity.

     - `InputMaxScene` - Specifies how to obtain the 3ds Max scene file for the Activity.
-It contains the signed URL to the zip file containing the 3ds Max scene, which we obtained in Task 4.
+It contains the signed URL to the scene file or a zip file that contains the scene file.
 This is followed by the HTTP verb that gets the file.
-The `pathInZip` attribute specifies the relative path to the 3ds Max file within the zip file.
-In task 4, if you opted to upload a 3ds Max file instead of a zip file, do not specify the `pathInZip` attribute.
+If you uploaded a zip file in task 4, the `pathInZip` attribute need to specifies the relative path to the 3ds Max file.
+If you uploaded a 3ds Max file instead of a zip file, do not specify the `pathInZip` attribute.

     - `MaxscriptToExecute`- Specifies how to obtain the MAXScript file for the Activity.
 Contains the signed URL to download the MAXScript file.